• Skip to primary navigation

 Berries - Use any mix of fresh or frozen berries.
 Raspberries and strawberries, or frozen berries are juicier and will lead to a more liquid fruit base.
 You can add 5 minutes to the pre-cooking step to help thicken the fruit filling even more.

 Buttermilk - Don't have buttermilk?
-Replace the buttermilk by combining ½ cup milk with + 2 teaspoon lemon juice or white vinegar.
+Replace the buttermilk by combining ½ cup milk with + 2 tsp lemon juice or white vinegar.
 Just make sure it is very cold before combining it with the heated butter.

 Double Topping - Want a serious extra dose of topping on your cobbler!?
 Try doubling the biscuit topping recipe.
 Increase the baking time once the topping is added by about 5 minutes to be sure it bakes all the way through.